tjameswilliams/bee.rs/README.md

-# The Open Source Beer Tasting App
+# The Open Source Beer Tasting App :beers:

 This self hosted web application was designed to facilitate easy blind tasting sessions where all participants can taste beers and give feedback without knowing